-A striking lesson is that of Heimpel, exponent of the paradigm or general example.
-He tried to present the pupils with an image of the comprehensive Middle Ages through discussing a number of prominent figures of that era such as Charles the Great, Henry III and Joan of Arc, each of which provided a high point in the course of this history.
-His aim was to use the figures, which are representative of particular facets of the history of the Middle Ages, as keys to a notion of this particular historical period.
-Although in this case the teacher runs the risk of not coming to an integration of the knowledge, there is no doubt that this history, which spans a relatively long period, was nicely opened up for the children.
-Perhaps so far the role of the example in combating the problem of the deluge of learning materials has been over emphasized.
-Undoubtedly it is an effective antipode to the deluge of knowledge; even so, its real merit, already referred to, lies in the particular ways in which the example allows the content to appear in the lesson.
-Consider that by using a good example we make reality directly available and immediately perceptible.
-If we talk about something in a conversation lesson it becomes available indirectly via language as a carrier of meaning, but if we present an example to the class it is immediately actual because it represents reality--it reflects it directly, as it were.
+A striking lesson is that of Heimpel, exponent of the paradigm, or general example.
+He presents the pupils with a comprehensive image of the Middle Ages through discussing several prominent figures of that era, such as Charles the Great, Henry III and Joan of Arc, each of which provides a high-point in the course of this history.
+His aim is to use the figures, which are representative of facets of the history of the Middle Ages, as keys to a notion of this historical period.
+Although, in this case, the teacher runs the risk of not coming to an integration of the knowledge, there is no doubt that this history, which spans a relatively long period, is nicely opened for the children.

+Perhaps, so far, the role of the example in combating the problem of the deluge of learning materials has been over-emphasized.
+Undoubtedly, it is an effective antipode to the deluge of knowledge; even so, its real merit, already referred to, lies in the ways in which the example allows the content to appear in the lesson.
+Consider that, by using a good example, we make reality directly available and immediately perceptible.
+If we talk about something in a conversation lesson, it becomes available indirectly via language, as a carrier of meaning, but if we present an example to the class, it is immediately actual because it represents reality--it reflects it directly, as it were.

 Didacticians are unanimous that the great value of the example lies precisely in the fact that it makes a direct appeal to the child's curiosity.
-The content is not veiled in language but is radiantly present.
+The content is not veiled through language, is radiantly present.
 It invites the children to focus their attention on it.
-Imagine the intense eagerness to learn shown by children if the teacher, in a lesson that deals with primitive weapons of aborigines, exhibits a boomerang.
+Imagine the intense eagerness to learn shown by children, when the teacher of a lesson dealing with primitive weapons of aborigines, exhibits a boomerang.
 Will not the children find this more exciting than when the teacher tries to describe it in words?
 And what of the Bushman's poisoned arrow or the blow pipe of the inhabitants of the jungle?
-The experience that the children have from an example is that of the nearness of reality.
+The experience which the children have from an example is that of the nearness of reality.
 Learning without the use of an example is truly difficult to accomplish.

 Yet another benefit of the example is now evident.
-Obviously the teacher will not let the cat out of the bag and merely elucidate and elaborate everything about a boomerang.
-He will plan to lead the children by questions to discover for themselves the essentials of the weapon.
-From the boomerang's particular shape, he will let the pupils themselves infer why it returns if it doesn't hit its target.
-In this way, learning effects will be more lasting because the pupils have discovered the essentials themselves
+Obviously, the teacher will not let the cat out of the bag and merely elucidate and elaborate everything about a boomerang.
+He/she will plan to lead the children by questions, to discover for themselves the essentials of the weapon.
+From the boomerang's particular shape, he/she will let the pupils themselves infer why it returns if it doesn't hit its target.
+In this way, learning effects will be more lasting because the pupils have discovered the essentials themselves.